 The Cosmic Power of the Orben is known as The Mandates of Hyperion – available to both the Po’Maa and the Yaksaa.
 The sorceries tend to be caster centered enhancements that can be sacrificed to enact secondary effects.
 Group cast spells are less powerful, but afford enhancements to a small group as they take part in the casting (whether they have the magic or not).

 Out of play explanation: The Perennial Expanse is loosely based on The Roman Empire and the Mongol Empire.
 Both civilizations sought to expand and rule the world as they knew, and that desire reflects in this world.
 The only requirement to play one of the Orben is an “elf ear” prosthetic for both cultures, though the player is also encouraged to add costuming as their taste demands.

 Read the full Perennial Expanse setting packet here.

-This world currently has no player characters.
+This world currently has a Low number of player characters.
 This means any players who choose to come from this world will receive 5 additional character points at character creation (to be counted as the one-time ever 5 CP for 15 Feathers benefit).